oohyun15/applePink-backend/README.md

 #### Belong Certification
 * University
-  * Support 108 universirtes in Korea
+  * Support 108 universities in Korea

 #### Converting from HEIC to PNG
 * Cloudmersive